vikas-bandaru/exciting-java/docs/resources/test/loops/code_reading/loops.md

 ### Easy Level MCQs - Nested Loops

-Below are 10 simple questions about nested loops in Java
+Below are 30 simple questions about nested loops in Java:

 1. Given the following code snippet, what will be the output?
     ```java